Elizaneu/SimpleApp/README.md

 # Grid and Cloud.
-Database perfomance comparison
+Database performance comparison

 ## Demo
 To watch a short demo you can use the following link: <br/>